 Internal written documentation, in the form of the attached template, will ensure that financial commitments and appropriate planning occur.
 The attached Dual Career Partner Agreement Template must be completed, including signatures, and filed with the Office for Faculty.
 The agreement will be used to track accurate transfer of funds among the SVPAA and the other college or unit.

 Process and Consideration of Financial Support for Non-Tenure-Line Dual Career Partners

-Dual career partners who are seeking non-tenure-line appointments or are not at the appropriate career stage for a tenure-track appointment in a University of Utah unit should typically seek employment through typical mechanisms, i.e., apply for an open position.
-Occasionally, a dual career partner would be a match for (1) a career-line role in a unit where there is need, (2) another academic staff appointment (e.g., advising), or (3) an appointment that could be a bridge to a tenure-track role (e.g., a post-doc or research appointment).
+Dual career partners who are seeking non-tenure-line appointments or are not at the appropriate career stage for a tenure-track appointment in a University of Utah unit should typically seek employment through normal mechanisms (i.e., apply for an open position).
+Occasionally, a dual career partner would be a match for (1) a career-line role in a unit where there is need, (2) another academic staff appointment (e.g., advising), or (3) an appointment that could be a bridge to a tenure-track role (e.g., a post-doctoral or research appointment).

 In such cases, funding to support the position will typically be provided by the sending unit (unit hiring the first member of the partnership) or through a partnership of the sending unit and the unit making the appointment of the dual career partner.
 Because these appointments are handled on a case-by-case basis, the Office for Faculty is available to assist in each individual situation.
 In most cases, the recommendation would be to find a long-term solution and avoid offering short-term, non-renewable contracts.
 If an agreement is reached, written documentation of the plan should be completed and filed with the Office for Faculty.